writechoiceorg/rocketlawyer/pages/ux-component-events.md

 #### question-answered

 The `question-answered` event is fired every 10 seconds if changes in answers are detected, ensuring nothing is lost in case the user abandons the interview.
-Below you can find the `question-answered` schema:
+Below, you can find the `question-answered` schema:

 ```javascript
    type: "question-answered"